hashicorp/katakoda/terraform-use-modules/intro.md

 Terraform Learn tutorial.

 In this scenario, you will use modules from the Terraform Registry to provision an example environment on AWS.
-The concepts you use in this scenarios will apply to any modules from any source.
+The concepts you use in this scenario will apply to any modules from any source.

 > This environment has been pre-configured with the Terraform CLI and